JoshuaSBrown/JoshuaSBrown.github.io/docs/CATNIP/catnip_theory.md

 For state $$A$$, we will use the wavefunction $$\Psi_A$$ associated with the highest **unoccupied** orbital of the positively charged potassium atom.
 For state $$B$$, we will use the wavefunction $$\Psi_B$$ associated with the highest **occupied** orbital of the neutral potassium atom.
 At this point, we know what wave functions we need but to calculate them we can use Quantum Chemistry calculations.
 Running Quantum Chemistry calculations on the neutral and positively charged potassium atoms in isolation will yield the diabatic states, where the orbitals of interest are associated only with their respective atoms.
-At this point we have everything we need to solve equation 1, we just need to find an appropriate Hamiltonian operator and do a substantial amount of math (Don’t worry we will use a trick from the Baumeier paper to get around most of the more involved math).
+At this point we have almost everything we need to solve equation 1, we just need to find an appropriate Hamiltonian operator and do a substantial amount of math (Don’t worry we will use a trick from the Baumeier paper to get around most of the more involved math).
 There is one problem that remains, because most Quantum Chemical calculations will generate quantum states from a linear combination of atomic orbitals (LCAO).
-These states will not by default be orthonormal to one another and thus the transfer integral is not quite right.
+These states will not by default be **orthogonal** to one another as there will be overlap between the basis set of $$\Psi_A$$ and $$\Psi_B$$ and thus when we use equation 1 to calculate the transfer integral the value we calculate will not be quite right.

-## Basis sets and Orthogonalization
+### Basis sets and Orthogonalization

 To understand the next couple of steps it is essential that the reader has a thorough grasp of what a **basis set** is and why **orthogonalization** is important.
 The **basis set** is a set of functions.
 In Quantum Chemistry calculations, we are interested in solving the Shr&ouml;dinger equation for systems of atoms.
 The wavefunction of our system can be represented with a vector of coefficients, where the coefficients represent the weight of each **basis function**.
 The larger the basis set is the easier it is to accurately represent the exact wavefunction.